Florian-Dreyer/Florian-Dreyer.github.io/_posts/2024-07-10-raphael-post.md

 Background - What are Mixture of Experts?
 ======
-In general Mixture of Experts (MoE) is the method of using multiple expert models instead of using just a single big model and therefore dividing a problem. \
+In general Mixture of Experts (MoE) is the method of replacing a single FFN layer with an expert layer consisting of a Router and multiple FFN and therefore dividing a problem. \
-A MoE Layer consists of a gating function and many experts.
-The experts share the same architectur and are trained by the same algorithm.
-The gating function assigns input data to the best experts.
-To speed up the inference time a sparse gating function is used, which assigns the input only to the top-K experts. [[8]](#8) When we use a sparse gating function we speak of Space MoE Layers. \
+The experts (FFN) share the same architectur and are trained by the same algorithm.
+The routing function assigns input data to the best experts.
+It is implemented by a Router Network, so it is trainable and not fixed.
+To speed up the inference time a sparse gating function is used, which assigns the input only to the top-K experts. [[8]](#8)
-A MoE Layer takes the data from the previous layer as input data and outputs sum kind of weighted average of the outputs of the experts.[[9]](#9)
+A MoE Layer takes the data from the previous layer as input data and outputs sum kind of weighted combination of the outputs of the experts and sometimes also a skip connection.[[9]](#9)

 <img width="750" alt="image" src="https://github.com/Florian-de/Florian-de.github.io/assets/64322175/ce125e88-cd7f-4d73-9bed-7e92494039e0">

 Image from Hugging Face [[9]](#9)

-In Transformer blocks the MoE layer is normally implemented by replacing the MLP/FFN after the Attention Layer as shown in the image above. \
+Now let me walk you through the path of the input data in these two models. \
+First the data goes through the Self-Attention layer [[11]](#11), which is the same for both.
+After that it goes through the Add + Normalize layer, also the same for both. \
+But in the next layer is a difference: The non MoE model just passes the data through the single FFN layer while the model with MoE first passes the data through the Router, which than assigns a number of experts for it, in this example only one.
+As we can see with different input the Router can assign different FFNs.
+After the data went through the assigned FFN the output is calculated. \
+The last step, passing the data through the second Add + Normalize layer is again the same for both.

 The use of MoE can provide benefits like overall better performance, efficient pretraining or faster inference compared to the use of a single MLP/FFN.

 RAPHAEL Architecture